Zeus Demo Team

 Did You Know?

-• The F-16 was the first fighter aircraft to use a fly-by-wire flight control system, replacing traditional mechanical linkages with electronic controls for unmatched agility.
+- The F-16 was the first fighter jet to use a fly-by-wire control system, enhancing its agility by replacing mechanical controls with electronic ones.